bwinkers/multicorder/README.md

 1. Lightweight

-All of the core logic is in a single Vue 2 component with no depenedncies.
+All of the core logic is in a single Vue 2 component with no depenendcies outside of Vue.
 All the functionality can harnessed in any Vue 2 or Vue 3 app.

 2. Batteries included!